1.1 Network/Application Services that Require Computer Account Authentication

 This account allows a student to communicate electronically with others inside or outside the University campus using the available Email clients or Web mail services.

-The provisions of the four types of abovementioned EID based computer accounts (except the Unix Project Account) to individual student are automatic.
+The provisions of the abovementioned EID based computer accounts to individual student are automatic.
 There is no need for a student to apply for them.
 The passwords are initially set to the same by the student through the EID activation.

-All four types of abovementioned computer accounts are created initially with the same username (except the Office 365 User Account) and password pair supplied by the user in the account activation process.
+The abovementioned computer accounts are created initially with the username containing the EID and password pair supplied by the user in the account activation process.
 Users are advised to change these passwords on a regular basis.
-For better security, we recommend users to use three different passwords, one for each type of the three EID-based computer accounts.
+For better security, we recommend users to use two different passwords for the these EID-based computer accounts.

 If users have utilities that enable the storing of passwords, they are reminded to change them as well (storing passwords in application is not recommended due to security reason).